klequis/private-money-client/README.md

 ## Contributing

 I am actively looking for contributors and currently have time to offer support to contributors.
-If you would like to contribute, please open an issue labeled 'question' and let me know what you would like to do.
+If you would like to contribute, pick an issue and discuss.

+You can also chat with me on Slack [Private Money Workspace](https://join.slack.com/t/private-money/shared_invite/zt-ksgt8qbk-df~cStAXQX1F8X76_GP6AA).

+_Slack links are only good for a limited time.
+This on expires on Jan 30, 2020._